|AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy

 universe as a giant quantum computer ?

 Successful analyzes and computer simulations of many processes in the universe using powerful computers with sophisticated software have given some authors the impression that this is not just a random sucsess of erudite astrophysicists and computer experts, but because the universe itself is a kind of gigantic software system, that we are just trying find out.
 And from the point of view of evolution, the Universe is a kind of autodidactic system..?..
 Surely most experts do not mean this completely unfounded science fiction hypothesis literally, but rather metaphorically!
-"We could be living in the digital world depicted in the Matrix without knowing it"...?...
+"We could be living in the digital world depicted in the Matrix without knowing it" ..?..
 The literal hypothetical that "the universe is a computer" is definitely not true.
-Instead, a more plausible claim should be: "A number of processes in the universe can be software algorithmized" and analyzed on large future quantum computers, allowing them to better understand, simulate, and extrapolate into the future.
+Instead, a more plausible claim should be: "A number of processes in the universe can be software algorithmized" and analyzed on large computers (possibly quantum computers in the future), allowing them to better understand, simulate, and extrapolate into the future.
 Philosophically, this suggests that the universe is knowable in terms of the idea of the material unity of the world...

 consciousness - the universe as a "living thing" that